puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Hash keys are strings, but hash values can be any data type, including arrays or more hashes.

-You can access hash members by their key; square brackets are used for indexing.
+You can access hash members with their key; square brackets are used for indexing.
 Nested arrays and hashes can be accessed by chaining indexes.

 Example: